We Work Tirelessly To Obtain Justice For Nursing Home Abuse Victims

 If you are considering filing a medical malpractice lawsuit against a nursing home, it is best to consult with a nursing home abuse lawyer beforehand.
 In nursing home neglect or abuse cases, multiple liability issues could make filing a claim extremely complicated.

-The personal injury lawyers of The Cowan Law Firm, LLC can review your evidence and help you determine what the best course of action would be to act in the best interests of your family member.
+The personal injury lawyers of Cowan Law Firm, LLC, can review your evidence and help you determine what the best course of action would be to act in the best interests of your family member.

 It is never easy for families to place their loved ones in nursing homes.
 However, the care needed to take care of their family members is often beyond their abilities, and as a result, they have no choice but to admit them into a nursing facility.

-The Cowan Law Firm, LLC takes every case of nursing home abuse or neglect very seriously.
+Cowan Law Firm, LLC, takes every case of nursing home abuse or neglect very seriously.
 The first step that we take is to begin a comprehensive investigation into the alleged neglect or abuse sustained by your family member, which includes:

-- Negotiate directly with the nursing facility’s insurance company to obtain a settlement for your loved one.
+- Negotiating directly with the nursing facility’s insurance company to obtain a settlement for your loved one

-- If necessary, our law firm will file a nursing home abuse lawsuit on behalf of your family member.
+- If necessary, filing a nursing home abuse lawsuit on behalf of your family member

 When deciding who should represent you in court, do not leave your loved one’s future to chance.
 Unfortunately, not all Dalton nursing home abuse lawyers have the skill and experience necessary to successfully win a personal injury settlement on your family member’s behalf.

-The Cowan Law Firm, LLC is dedicated to ensuring the health and safety of the most vulnerable members of our society.
-If you have concerns or complaints about the type of care your loved one is receiving, you need to contact us by calling (706) 278-2099 and asking to schedule a free case evaluation.
+Our team at Cowan Law Firm, LLC, is dedicated to ensuring the health and safety of the most vulnerable members of our society.
+If you have concerns or complaints about the type of care your loved one is receiving, you need to contact us by calling 706-420-2949 and asking to schedule a free case evaluation.
 You can also reach us via email.